 2. The Contractor shall review the implementation of the Environmental Management and Monitoring Plan on a [regular] basis.
 Such review shall include:

-(a) the efficacy, timeliness, relevance and accuracy of flow of information and data derived from monitoring the Exploitation activities and , and Impact Area, [including the Mining Area]; and
+(a) the efficacy, timeliness, relevance and accuracy of flow of information and data derived from monitoring the Exploitation activities and the Environmental Impacts and Environmental, and Impact Area, [including the Mining Area]; and

 (b) the accuracy of the findings of the Environmental Impact Assessment as set out in the Environmental Impact Statement.

-3. If the Commission considers that [the environmental] monitoring data submitted pursuant to regulation X, or its quality, indicates that the Contractor does not meet its obligations, the Commission shall refer the matter to the Compliance Committee without undue delay.
+3. If the Commission considers that [the environmental] monitoring data submitted pursuant to regulation 50 bis, paragraph 2, or its quality, indicates that the Contractor does not meet its obligations, the Commission shall refer the matter to the Compliance Committee without undue delay.
 The Secretary-General shall notify the Contractor, the Sponsoring State, and the Council that the matter has been referred.

-4. Where, as the result of the review by the Commission under regulation 52, paragraph 7, the Commission concludes that a Contractor has failed to comply with [the terms and conditions of][any commitment in] its Environmental Management and Monitoring Plan, the Commission shall refer the matter to the Compliance Committee.
+4. Where, as the result of the review by the Commission under regulation 52, paragraph 7, the Commission concludes that a Contractor has failed to comply with [] its Environmental Management and Monitoring Plan, the Commission shall refer the matter to the Compliance Committee.
 The Secretary-General will notify the Contractor, Sponsoring State and Council that the matter has been referred.

-5. The [Compliance Committee] shall assess any matter referred to it under this regulation paragraph 4 and 5 and take any necessary actions consistent with regulations 102 and 103.
-[This may include:
+5. The [Compliance Committee] shall assess any matter referred to it under this regulation paragraph 4 and 5 and take any necessary actions consistent with regulations 102 and 103. ]

-(a) Requesting the Commission to provide further information as to the facts and circumstances giving rise to the referral of this matter;

-(b) Convening, with the support of the Secretary-General, a process to liaise with the Contractor [and to agree any corrective and timebound action];

-(c) Exercising the powers conferred upon the Committee under paragraph 1 of Regulation 103; or,

-(d) Inviting the Council’s attention to the matter.]
+[

 Regulation 52